awsdocs/amazon-ecs-developer-guide/doc_source/ecs-using-tags.md

 aws ecs list-tags-for-resource --resource-arn resource_ARN
 ```

-Some resource\-creating actions enable you to specify tags when you create the resource\.
+You can use some resource\-creating actions to specify tags when you create the resource\.
 The following actions support tagging on creation\.

 | Task | AWS CLI | AWS Tools for Windows PowerShell | API Action |